Amplituhedra for generic quantum processes via the TQNN representation of UQC: Spin-networks and the TQNN implementation of UQC

 Given a single photon in $2^n$ input spatial modes, the scattering matrix corresponds to the unitary operator that determines the quantum evolution of a system of $n$ qubits.
 Accordingly, a $n$-qubit quantum computer needs $2^n$ orthogonal states in order to encode all the possible values of $n$-bits, along with superposition states.
 Using encoding on {\em orbital angular momentum} (OAM) states of light, \cite{garcia:10} engages the following techniques: i) phase shifters; ii) holograms; iii) beam splitters; and iv) OAM filters.

-Using the appropriate gating methods, \cite{garcia:10} demonstrates that a single photon can be optically manipulated to implement any quantum computation.
+Using the appropriate gating methods, \cite{garcia:10} demonstrates that a single photon can be optically manipulated to implement any quantum computation, i.e. to execute, for any computable function $f$ and input $x$ on which $f$ is defined, a superposition of paths through the relevant Hilbert space interpretable as an execution trace for $f$ acting on $x$.
 How the latter can involve entanglement between stationary qubits based on resonance scattering in the framework of spin-networks is treated in \cite{jin:09}.